 The Whoop 4.0 operates quite differently compared to ordinary fitness trackers.
 In fact, it's much more of a fitness tracker than any of the Fitbit Charges currently available, which have evolved into slim smartwatches.
 Read our review to discover why the Whoop 4.0 stands out in numerous ways and how ChatGPT enhances it to be the world's smartest fitness tracker.

-- Can be worn in a variety of ways
+- It can be worn in various ways

 - Comprehensive analysis functions

 - ChatGPT's integration is more than just a toy